Parameters Tied to Treewidth: Abstract

 \section{Abstract}

 Treewidth is a graph parameter of fundamental importance to algorithmic and structural graph theory.
-This paper describes several graph parameters tied to treewidth, including separation number, tangle number, well-linked number and cartesian tree product number.
-We prove that these parameters are tied to treewidth.
+This paper surveys several graph parameters tied to treewidth, including separation number, tangle number, well-linked number and Cartesian tree product number.
+We review many results in the literature showing these parameters are tied to treewidth.
 In a number of cases we also improve known bounds, provide simpler proofs and show that the inequalities presented are tight.